vivet/GoogleApi/README.md

 Feel free to contribute, throw questions and report issues. **I usually respond fast (24-48 hours).**
 Do you need support for an additional .Net framework?, let me know.

-**New: Version 5.0.0 with Routes Api (directions and matrix), Ariel View Api and Address Validation Api.**

 ***

 ### Using the Library